Blaze shuts main road through Calderdale town centre

-Todmorden fire: Blaze shuts main road through Calderdale town centre and puts bus station out of use
+Todmorden fire: Blaze shuts main road through Calderdale town centre and puts bus station out of action

 Burnley Road in Todmorden town centre has been shut in both directions between Queen Street and Ridge Road by a building blaze.